ibm-cloud-docs/vpc/nlb-sg-integration.md

 | TCP | Security group |  `Target security group` | `Health check port`(if different from the target port) |
 {: caption="Configuration information for outbound rules for private load balancers" caption-side="bottom"}

 Ensure that your targets are in a security group and configured as the destination in your outbound rules.
-Using a nested security group enables your NLB to allow only outbound traffic to the target and health check ports.
-Using a nested security group enables your NLB to allow only outbound traffic to the target and health check ports.
+For more information, see [About security groups](/docs/vpc?topic=vpc-using-security-groups).

 In addition, your targets must have connectivity to the DNS resolver in order to resolve your load balancer's name.
 This is because load balancers are accessed through their DNS name.